 That statement now feels like an oxymoron.
 I did what any good red-blooded American buying an expensive car does, I loaned the money from the bank.
 At this point, I was trying to create a pyramid of debt with my student loans, credit card, and now car loan debt.
 Do not attempt this at home.

 I made my bed with a car payment, higher insurance bill, and any time I went for regular maintenance it cost 4 times as much.
 Thanks, Mercedes Benz.
 Who wants a luxury vehicle with debt?

 Months later I actually piled on to the situation and left my job to move to Florida.
 I could say everything would have been fine if I would have just stayed at the same job and made my payments for 5 years, but that entire statement is a fallacy.

 You are putting yourself in a bad situation where you have no options when you lose your job, move to another state, or you have car problems.

 It’s almost like Newton’s 3rd Law: “For every action, there is an equal and opposite reaction”

 If you go into debt and leave your job, Newton smacks you upside the head and plans to take your car away with a repo-man.

 Thank goodness my situation never got to that.
-I moved to Chicago started working full-time and did everything in my power to sell that car.
+I moved to Chicago.
+Started working full-time.
+Then I did everything in my power to sell that car.